pcaisse/language-map-us/README.md

 Run tests via `make test`.

+## Releases

+To make a new release, simply run `./release.sh` and follow the prompts (you will need permissions to the GitHub and the Docker Hub repos).

 ## Support

 If you'd like to make a donation to help support this project, you can do so via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=EEV9HUWFNVVV8&item_name=Support+the+Language+Map&currency_code=USD&source=url).
 Thank you!